TwilioQuest/ghw-twilio-guide/README.md

 ## I have completed TwilioQuest in the past, can I do the weekly challenge?

 Please do not participate in the TwilioQuest leaderboard if you have completed TwilioQuest in the past.
-Twilio runs multiple challenges during GHW:INIT so that everyone can take part, even if they have previously completed a challenge.
+Twilio runs multiple challenges during Global Hack Week so that everyone can take part, even if they have previously completed a challenge.

 ## What is the maximum XP earnable in TwilioQuest?
 What is in the TwilioQuest Prize Pack?
 What happens if there's a draw?